 This fantastic tasting version of Mac and Cheese is far beyond anything I ever tasted before.
 Our great friend Sue Gale prepared that dish for Janet and me and I just couldn’t stop eating.
 I awaited her recipe, but in the meantime I found a recipe on the Internet that I modified to make it come out creamy, much like Sue Gale's dish.

 Okay, Sue provided her recipe so I merged what I believe to be the best of both into one recipe.
-Tonight, Janet and I had my version as Crab Mac and Cheese and it is fabulous!
+Tonight I had my version as Crab Mac and Cheese and it is fabulous!
 This one you don't want to miss.

 Ingredients: (Serves four to six people)

 1 tsp. of salt for the pot of water

 12 ounces of uncooked macaroni or shell pasta

 20 ounces of light cream